ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 You request data from an IPFS gateway by passing a CID in the HTTP request.
 Since CIDs are a hash of specific data, if the data is provided by a node on the network and accessible by the gateway, the gateway can get that specific data from the network no matter where it sits.

-In its simplest form, a gateway is an IPFS node that also accepts HTTP requests for CIDs in addition to speaking the IPFS protocol to participate in the peer-to-peer network.
-Most IPFS implementations can also work as a gateway.
+In its simplest form, a gateway is a computer running an IPFS node that also accepts HTTP requests for CIDs.

+Typically, an HTTP request to an IPFS gateway follows the following stucture: `https://<gateway-url>/ipfs/<cid>`.

+You can find public gateways via the [Public Gateway Checker](https://ipfs.github.io/public-gateway-checker/).

 ### Example